 A lot has been done in the field of the smartphone inputs.
 While it was initially dictated by built-in keyboards alone, there are a number of options now.
-Despite the advent of the voice assistants, a keyboard is the ultimate deciding factor in putting your thoughts across to your device.
-So whether it’s an app search or a chat, the bridge between you and your phone is a block of embedded alphabets, special characters, and numbers.
+Despite the advent of the voice assistants, a keyboard is the bridge between you and your phone is a block of embedded alphabets, special characters, and numbers.

 SwiftKey and GBoard (Google Keyboard) are two highly popular keyboard apps and each possesses tremendous features.
 Above all, both the apps are free with zero in-app purchases (at the time of writing).

 So it’s only fair that we pitted both the keyboards against each other and see who wins at the end.Check out these superb SwiftKey tips and tricks that you shouldn’t miss.

 1. Google Search: The Upper Hand of GBoard?

 The integrated Google Search is one of the winning features of Gboard and needless to say, it makes searching and sharing seem like a piece of cake.
 For instance, you no longer have to leave the Facebook messenger (or any app) when you need to search for something.

 So whether it’s a song, weather reports, news or a simple fact check, type and search on the go without leaving the solace of the current app.